News and Announcements

 Highlights

-NEW for 2026: We will be using Live Tourney in 2026.
+NEW for 2026: We are using Live Tourney in 2026.
 See below to add Live Tourney to your contacts list and a few other tricks so that Live Tourney emails won't end up blocked or in your spam folder.

 Avoiding Spam Filters - how to get round signup information and other notices from Evergreen Golf Club